Andrew-Stubbs/Anonymous/README.md

 Install [Maven](https://maven.apache.org/) and [Yarn](https://yarnpkg.com)

-Start `com.naughtyzombie.boilerplate.springreactboilerplate.SpringReactBoilerplateApplication` in your IDE
+Start `SpringReactBoilerplateApplication` in your IDE

 Then start the front end